Florida

 Florida Student Data Privacy Guide

-Florida’s Student Online Personal Information Protection Act establishes rules governing how student information may be collected, used, and shared by online services and applications used for K to 12 educational purposes.
-The law is designed to protect student privacy by restricting commercial use of student data while preserving district flexibility in how digital tools are approved and managed.
+Florida’s Student Online Personal Information Protection Act (Florida SOPIPA) establishes requirements governing how student information may be collected, used, and shared by online services and applications used for K–12 educational purposes.
+The law is intended to protect student privacy by restricting commercial use of student data while allowing districts discretion in how digital tools are approved and managed.

 Under Florida law, student information generally includes data that is: